A DIY Guide to Fixing the Toyota P0401 (EGR) Code

 🛠️ Step-by-Step DIY Guide to Cleaning Your EGR System

-Safety and Preparation: Before you begin, ensure your engine is completely cool to avoid severe burns.
-It's also wise to wear safety glasses and gloves.
-You will need a basic socket set, a can of carburetor or EGR cleaner, a small wire brush, and a new EGR valve gasket.
+Safety and Preparation: Make sure the engine is completely cool.
+Wear safety glasses and gloves.
+You’ll need a socket set, EGR cleaner, a small wire brush, and a new EGR valve gasket.

 Step 1: Locate and Remove the EGR Valve